gigantc/dfree-wp-boilerplate/wp-content/plugins/rvg-optimize-database/readme.txt

 = Excluding specific posts/pages from deleting revisions =
 If you want to keep revisions for a specific post/page (no matter what the other settings are), create a custom field named 'keep_revisions' for that post/page and give it the value 'Y'<br>

+= Running the Analyzer =
+Before running the Optimization, you can run the Database Analyzer first<br>
+Go to: Dashboard > Tools > Optimize Database<br>
+Click the 'Analyze Database' button<br>

 = Starting the Optimization =
 You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br>